Home School Academy Costs

 NYS LEAH annual dues $30

 The Home School Academy is part of the statewide organization for home schoolers called LEAH (Loving Education at Home).
 Each LEAH group, or chapter, decides how they want to support their families.
 HSA’s primary method is to offer academic classes that are difficult to accomplish at home and give parents a break.
 Membership in LEAH is required to participate in any of HSA’s programs.
 However, if you are a current member of a different LEAH chapter, you will not have to pay dues through HSA.
-You need to note during registration who your primary LEAH chapter will be, and chapter administrators will update the annual records each fall.
+Each family will see an invoice for $30 in their account.
+To become a member or renew a membership, simply pay the $30 dues and HSA will sign you up or renew your membership for the following year.
+The NYS LEAH membership cycle runs through September 30th of each year.
+I will remove the $30 invoice from your account once I confirm you have a current membership of another chapter.
+If joining through HSA please pay the dues before September 1.

 www.LEAH.org explains some of the personal benefits offered to you.
 LEAH is constantly watching and working for all NY State home-schooling families.
 They also offer support and counsel to our leadership and help us cover the liability insurance required to rent our buildings.

-- PreK through 6th grade = $700 for the full year.
-That’s $25.00 per 5.5 hour day of awesome fun and learning for 28 days of the school year!
-(Note that all Primary students must be full day students.)
+- PreK through 6th grade = $770 for the full year.
+That’s $27.50 per 5.5 hour day of awesome fun and learning for 28 days of the school year!
+(Note that all Primary students must be full day students, but the cost is $5.50 per 55 minute class with lunch free.)

-- 7th through 12th grade = $6 per class per week results in $168 per class for the 28 week school year (with the exception of gym which is $4 per class per week).
+- 7th through 12th grade = $7 per class per week results in $196 per class for the 28 week school year (with the exception of gym which is $4 per class per week and a few classes that have extra fees.
+(All fees will be displayed with the class information.)

 There are 5 class periods in a HSA day, 28 Tuesdays throughout the school year, as noted on the calendar.